voicegain/platform/how-to/edge-on-aws/aws-s3-bucket.md

 ## Generare a key for the user

-Then we go back to the User list and select our new created user
+Then we go back to the User list and select our new created user (click on the user name)

 ![Select new user](./aws-select-new-user.png)

-We click on "Create access key"
+On the page that opens, we click on "Create access key"

 ![Click Create access key](./s3-new-user.png)